aljojose2552/Project123/README.md

 5. Testing and Validation

-Postman API Testing
-Postman is used to manually test all API endpoints.
+Postman is used for manual API testing to verify that the backend endpoints are functioning correctly.
+The following test cases are executed:

-Test cases are written for each API route to check if the requests are correctly handled, the data is returned as expected, and the status codes are correct.
-For example, when creating a new shift, the POST request to /shifts should return a 201 status with a success message.
-If any required fields are missing, it should return a 400 status.
+Test Cases for Shift Management
+Create Shift (POST /shifts):

+Valid Request:
+Send a POST request with shift_name, start_time, and end_time as body parameters.
+Expected response: Status code 201 and success message (e.g., "Shift created successfully").
+Invalid Request (Missing Fields):
+Send a POST request with missing fields (e.g., shift_name).
+Expected response: Status code 400 and error message (e.g., "Please provide shift_name, start_time, and end_time").
+Get All Shifts (GET /shifts):

+Valid Request:
+Send a GET request to /shifts.
+Expected response: Status code 200 and an array of shifts.
+Search Shifts (GET /shifts/search):

 Jest Unit Testing
 Jest is used to write automated unit tests for backend functionality.
-Tests are written to check if the server responds correctly to valid and invalid inputs.
-For example, tests are written to ensure that the server correctly creates, updates, and deletes shifts and employees, and that the correct error messages are shown for invalid operations.
+Tests are written to check if the server responds correctly to valid and invalid inputs. tests are written to ensure that the server correctly deletes shifts, and that the correct error messages are shown for invalid operations.

 6. Frontend Implementation